DynFOA: Generating First-Order Ambisonics with Conditional Diffusion for Dynamic and Acoustically Complex 360-Degree Videos: Methodology

-To capture realistic propagation effects, the model is further conditioned on occlusion, reflections, and reverberation.
+To capture realistic propagation effects, our method is further conditioned on occlusion, reflections, and reverberation \cite{Ho2020Denoising}.
 Occlusion features are derived from visibility analysis between listener and sources, modulated by material absorption.
-Early reflections are estimated by tracing geometric paths, providing echo-like cues that enhance spatial depth.
-Reverberation is represented using frequency-dependent $T_{60}(f)$ curves, which describe late decay characteristics \cite{heydari2025immersediffusion}.
+Occlusion masks are computed by testing visibility between estimated source directions and the listener through the reconstructed geometry (e.g., depth-consistent ray casting on the reconstructed scene).
+Reflections are estimated by tracing geometric paths, providing echo-like cues that enhance spatial depth.
+Reverberation is represented using frequency-dependent $T_{60}(f)$ \cite{Dal_Santo_2025} curves, which describe late decay characteristics.
 Together, these cues enrich the conditioning stream, enabling FOA synthesis that incorporates both direct sound and its environmental response.